DimitarChristoff/mooSelecta/README.md

 ![Screenshot](http://fragged.org/mooSelecta/mooSelecta.gif)

 A mootools *select* element styling replacement as a progressive enhancement.
 Tested and working on:
-IE6, IE7, FF 3.6.2, Chromium 5, Safari 4.0.4 (PC), please report others to christoff at gmail.com
+IE6, IE7, FF 3.6.2, Chromium 5, Safari 4.0.4 (PC), please report others to christoff at gmail.com.
+Now updated for mootools 1.3

-Stylable entirely through CSS with the original element events intact, adhering to tabindex, keyboard navigation and so forth.
+Style-able entirely through CSS with the original element events intact, adhering to tabindex, keyboard navigation and so forth.

 The "real" selects are being placed off-screen so their functionality is completely preserved in that any forms with them will continue working as per usual.